 If the glove fits... customers will find a pair to suit them at this authentic art deco boutique, a dinky, wafer-thin glove shop situated in the heart of Chiado.
 Handcrafted from the softest leather, there are dozens of gloves in different colors to choose from, for him and her.
 Designs range from the classically cut to the sporty and are lined with cotton, satin or cashmere.
-The tiny interior can just about accommodate two people at a time, so bespoke, personal service is guaranteed.
+The gloves are all manufactured in Portugal, custom made by skilled artisans.
+The tiny interior can just about accommodate two people at a time so bespoke, personal service is guaranteed.
 Ulisses' reputation is such that politicians, TV personalities and socialites number among the loyal clientele, as well as visitors from around the world.

 Recommended for Best Shopping because: Founded in 1925, Luvaria Ulisses is the only store in the Portuguese capital dedicated to the exclusive sale of gloves.

 Paul's expert tip: If buying a pair of gloves as a gift, ask to have them gift-wrapped.
 It's a free service and adds a personal touch to the shopping experience.